Bahrain Travel Guide

 In 2019, Bahrain’s population was 1,632,616 which is comprised of approximately 46% Bahrainis and 54% (non-national) ‘guest workers’.
 The largest expatriate community in Bahrain is Indians, numbering about 290,000.

-The Dinar is pegged to the US Dollar at a rate of 0.376 Dinar = 1 USD.
-One Bahraini dinar is valued at US$2.65, making it one of the World’s strongest currencies, along with the Kuwaiti Dinar.
+One Bahraini dinar is valued at US$2.65, making it one of the world’s strongest currencies, along with the Kuwaiti dinar.

 Saudi Riyals in Bahrain